 Meyer's Elgin Smokehouse & Southside Market (Elgin, 25 miles east-ish of Austin): Famous for its sausage, Elgin is an easy drive from A-town.
 These two joints are a stone's throw from each other, so stop into both.
 Recommended orders: brisket, sausage, & beef ribs (Meyer's)

-Smitty's Market/Kreuz Market/Black's Barbecue (Lockhart, 29 miles south of Austin): Lockhart, dubbed by the Texas Legislature as "The Barbecue Capital of Texas," attracts Central Texas tourists like Lebron draws Cleveland vitriol, but it's a worthwhile Texas BBQ rite of passage.
-They were our Best Pork Ribs, Best Sausage, & Best Service of 2010, respectively.
+Smitty's Market/Kreuz Market/Black's Barbecue (Lockhart, 29 miles south of Austin): Lockhart, dubbed by the Texas Legislature as "The Barbecue Capital of Texas," is a Texas BBQ rite of passage.
 Recommended orders: pork ribs and sausage (Smitty's), pork ribs and ham (Kreuz), beef ribs and turkey (Black's)

 Opie's Barbecue (Spicewood, 34 miles west of Austin): An easy drive out beautiful Hwy.
-71. Their sides and desserts are the best we've had (taking our top honors in each for 2010 - they won Best Pork of 2010, too).
+71. Offering an array of smoked meats, sides, and desserts, all homemade.
 Recommended orders: sweet-and-spicy ribs, pulled pork (weekends), spicy corn, tater-tot casserole, and banana pudding

 Hays Co.
 Bar-B-Que (San Marcos, 34 miles south of Austin): Very popular family-run joint.
 All the smoked meats, including house-made sausages.
 Huge smokers, a bar, a stage, and games out back around the patio.
 Recommended orders: brisket, jalapeno-cheese sausage, and half chicken

 Louie Mueller Barbecue (Taylor, 39 miles NE of Austin): Get ready for the unmistakable smell of BBQ-pit smoke as you walk in, and check out what the smoke has done to the walls of this school-gymnasium-turned-restaurant.
-Our Readers' Choice Pick for Best Overall of 2013 and 2014.
 Recommended orders: brisket, beef ribs, turkey, & potato salad

-Snow's BBQ (Lexington, 52 miles ENE of Austin) & City Meat Market (Giddings, 55 miles east of Austin): Only open on Saturday from 8 AM until they run out there's no better bet for BBQ for breakfast than Snow's.
+Snow's BBQ (Lexington, 52 miles ENE of Austin) & City Meat Market (Giddings, 55 miles east of Austin): Snow's is open only on Saturday from 8 AM until they run out.
 Be sure to eat outside by the pits.
 Recommended order: pork shoulder, brisket, & chicken.
-When you're done, head 17 miles down Highway 77 to the sleep town of Giddings for a no-frills meal at City Meat Market, our Readers' Choice pick for Best Overall of 2010.
-Recommended order: pork shoulder
+When you're done, head 17 miles down Highway 77 to the sleepy town of Giddings for a no-frills meal at City Meat Market, which started as a butcher shop.
+Recommended order: pork shoulder & sausage